swatidantu/robocomp-blog-web/blog/gsoc/ideas2018.md

 This is the list of ideas for the Google Summer of Code 2018, if you are interested in any of the ideas listed below or you think you can propose something interesting to improve RoboComp we encourage you to apply.

-* It is important to first familiarize with the software.
+* It is important to first familiarize with the software ([https://github.com/robocomp/robocomp](https://github.com/robocomp/robocomp)).
 * You can go through the available tutorials and direct your questions to the mailing list or gitter chat (listed below, also see contact section).
 * Please read all the information posted in this page before applying.
 * Make sure you are familiar with the required skills for the idea.